Frequently Asked Questions

 WHAT IF I HAVE NO YACHTING EXPERIENCE?

 No previous yachting experience is not a disadvantage as most Yacht Captains, Chief Officers and Chief Stewards/ Stewardesses prefer to employ candidates whom they can train themselves.
-An advantage is having the basic STCW95, ENG 1 and some formal Steward/Stewardess training.
-Ensure that the training is Internationally recognized and taught by experienced Super Yacht crew who have actually worked in the Industry.
+An advantage is having the basic STCW95, ENG 1 and some formal of Basic Steward/Stewardess or Deckhand training.
+Ensure that the training is Internationally recognized and taught by experienced Super Yacht crew who have actually worked in the Super yacht Industry.
 Completing this type of training shows potential employers that you are serious about making a commitment to the Industry.

 HOW LONG WILL IT TAKE TO FIND EMPLOYMENT?